Myths and excuses against barefooting

 like for any other outwardly visible lifestyle choice.

-We don't go around belittling people for body mass or hat logos or
+We don't go around belittling people for their weight or hat logos or

 unusual hair colors, because we supposedly live in a polite society